AP FACT CHECK: Trump assails Dems for his own migrant policy

 “Zero tolerance” means that when a family is caught sneaking into the U.S., the parents now are routinely referred for criminal prosecution, even if they have few or no previous offenses.
 That typically means detention for the adults, pending their trial.
 Under U.S. protocol, if parents are jailed, their children are separated from them because the children aren’t charged with a crime.

-Until the policy was announced in April, such families were usually referred for civil deportation proceedings, not requiring separation.
+Until the policy was announced in the spring, such families were usually referred for civil deportation proceedings, not requiring separation.

-More than 650 children were separated from their parents at the border during a two-week period in May alone, according to U.S. Customs and Border Protection.
+The zero tolerance policy was announced April 6, and the policy was put into action in May.
+From April 19 to May 31, 1,995 children were separated from 1,940 adults, according to Homeland Security statistics obtained by The Associated Press.
+The figures are for people who tried to enter the U.S. between official border crossings.

 Trump’s repeated, but nonspecific references to a Democratic law appear to involve one enacted in 2008.
 It passed unanimously in Congress and was signed by Republican President George W. Bush.
 It was focused on freeing and otherwise helping children who come to the border without a parent or guardian.
 It does not call for family separation.